bitfinexcom/dazaar/docs/protocol.md

 stop sharing with both and create a new one - not optimal.

-Obviously for something like a distributed market place where we want to able to sell data we needed a better solution.
+Obviously for something like a distributed market place where we want to able to sell a subscription to a data feed, and revoke access to the same data feed if a customer is no longer paying for it we needed a better solution.